-Hamilton Health Center is a Federally Qualified Health Center (FQHC), a non-profit community based health organization.
-An FQHC provides comprehensive primary care, dental and mental health services to persons in all stages of the life cycle.
-The center also assists patients to access specialty and hospital care services not available at the center.
+Hamilton Health Center is a Federally Qualified Health Center (FQHC), which is a non-profit community-based health organization.
+FQHC’s like Hamilton provide comprehensive primary care, mental, eye care and dental health services to persons in all stages of the life cycle.
+Hamilton also assists patients in accessing specialty and hospital care services not available at the center.

-FQHCs were originally created to provide comprehensive health services to the medically underserved to reduce the patient load on hospital emergency rooms.
-They now bring primary health care services to the underserved, underinsured and uninsured people of the United States including migrant workers, and non-citizen visitors and guests.
+FQHCs like Hamilton provide comprehensive health services to the medically underserved to reduce the patient load on hospital emergency rooms.
+We also bring primary health care services to the underserved, underinsured and uninsured people in the community, including migrant workers, and non-citizen visitors and guests.

-FQHCs are typically located in areas where there are not enough physicians to serve the community and/or where existing clinical providers are not accessible to the underserved populations.
+An FQHC is typically located in an area where there are not enough physicians to serve the community.
+Center’s like Hamilton fill clinical provider gaps to improve accessibility for underserved populations.

 FQHCs are not free clinics but do provide their services to all persons regardless of ability to pay.
 FQHCs charge their services on a sliding-fee scale that is based on the patient’s family income and size.